anna-mattingly/About-Me/README.md

 <h2> Hello!
 I'm Anna. </h2>
 <h3> A little bit about me... </h3>

-I'm a newly certified software developer with a particular interest in Apple Platforms - iOS/macOS.
-You'll find me contributing to Open Source here on Github, working on personal projects, riffling through [r/learnprogramming](https://www.reddit.com/r/learnprogramming/) finding something new to learn, reading articles at [Hacker News](https://news.ycombinator.com/), and frequenting coffee shops around Dallas.
+I'm a newly trained software developer with a particular interest in Apple Platforms - iOS/macOS.
+You'll find me taking a shot at contributing to Open Source here on Github, working on personal projects, riffling through [r/learnprogramming](https://www.reddit.com/r/learnprogramming/) finding something new to learn, reading articles at [Hacker News](https://news.ycombinator.com/), and frequenting coffee shops around Dallas.

 - Currently working on all things Apple - iOS/macOS
 - Learning anything I can get my hands on!